girot-ethz/ddm/14_3D_Printing_Tutorial.md

 ![3D_Printing_05_SLA_Model.png](doc/3D_Printing_05_SLA_Model.png)

 > The result of an SLA printer has a much higher resolution than a fdm printer.
-The corners are sharper and the layerstructure is barley visible.
+The corners are sharper and the layer structure is barley visible.
 (Source: 3dprinterbank.com)

 ##### SLS (Selective Laser Sintering) Printing